DonsWayo/axum-inertia-mvc/app/README.md

-# Axum Inertia MVC - Web Application
+# RustGenie - Web Application

 A modern web application built with Axum, Inertia.js, React, and TailwindCSS, with background job processing capabilities.